vishalanandl177/DRF-API-Logger/README.md

 ### Want to identify slow APIs?
 (Optional)
 You can also identify slow APIs by specifying `DRF_API_LOGGER_SLOW_API_ABOVE` in settings.py.

-A new filter (By API Performance) will be visible, and you can choose slow or fast API.
+A new filter (By API Performance) will be visible, and you can choose a slow or fast API.
 ```python
 DRF_API_LOGGER_SLOW_API_ABOVE = 200  # Default to None
 # Specify in milli-seconds.